-The Course Scheduling team is responsible for coordinating with academic departments to produce the Schedule of Classes for the Fall and Spring Semesters, Summer Sessions, January Term, and Online Terms.
+The Course Scheduling team is responsible for coordinating with academic departments to produce the Schedule of Classes for the Fall and Spring Semester/Terms, Summer Session Terms, and January Term.

 Academic departments are responsible for determining course offerings each semester and submitting changes through CourseLeaf Section Scheduler CLSS no later than the specified deadlines.

 Section Scheduler (CLSS) is an academic course section scheduling tool that the University uses to plan and schedule sections of courses for an upcoming semester.

 Only authorized users may access CLSS.
 Access to this system is limited primarily to those directly responsible for section scheduling and approvals.
 Use your UNH username and password to sign in.

 Account updates or new account requests may be requested by submitting a service ticket.

 Request approved: You will not receive notification.
 Course changes approved will show in the schedule of classes once it has been published.